Assessment

 Providers can send a Report on the Results or any other updates for the Assessment.
 This includes an optional field showing the state of the Assessment /Report/AssessmentResults/AssessmentStatus which can have either of two values:

-• CompletedTest (indicating that that the Candidate has Completed the test, but has not yet received a Score)
+• CompletedTest - indicating that the candidate has Completed the test, but has not yet received a Score

 POST /assessments/reset